Suicide of Aleksandr Dolmatov: Death

 Dolmatov went to the Netherlands in June 2012, fearing arrest in Russia.
 He sought political asylum there, but in December the Immigration and Naturalisation Service turned down his application.
 Dolmatov was found dead in a Rotterdam deportation centre early on 17 January 2013.

 On 18 April 2013, the State Secretary for the Security and Justice, Fred Teeven, survived a vote of no confidence on his handling of asylum seekers; the debate was called following a Dutch government agency investigation of the suicide of Dolmatov found that multiple parts of the Dutch immigration system failed him, including medical, legal and state organizations.

 Reactions

 On 18 January 2013, opposition activists picketed the Dutch Embassy in Moscow and Saint Petersburg, Russia and Kyiv, Ukraine in memory of Aleksandr Dolmatov.
-Some observers remained convinced that Dolmatov committed suicide under duress after being approached twice by secret police.
+Some observers remained convinced that Dolmatov killed himself under duress after being approached twice by secret police.

 Dolmatov's lawyer Yevgeny Arkhipov criticised the Dutch decision to place him in a deportation centre.

-Russia's Foreign Ministry said it had demanded the Netherlands investigate Aleksandr Dolmatov's death.